 The Origin Of ‘Like Shooting Fish In a Barrel’

-Just how easy is it to shoot fish in a barrel?
-I guess that depends on a few factors.
-First, how big is the barrel?
-They come in varying sizes.
-A traditional barrel, from what I’ve read, is large enough to hold around 42 gallons of water, which is fairly large.
-The more room the fish have to move around, the harder it would be to hit them.
+How easy is it to shoot fish in a barrel?
+Well, if we want to get specific, there are a few factors to consider.
+For example, how big is the barrel?
+A traditional barrel is large enough to hold 42 gallons of water.
+The bigger the barrel, the more space the fish would have to move around, making them harder to hit.

-Anyways, as for the origin of this phrase, they are unknown.
-The earliest I can find it in print is from the Bunbury Herald newspaper, 1912:
+Anyways, as for how old this saying is, the earliest I could find it in print is from the Bunbury Herald newspaper, 1912:

 “Up to this time it had all been easy as shooting fish in a barrel; but after a while No. 9 would come pounding down from Huntington, and then I knew there would be several kinds of things to pay.”

 - The size of my apartment is relatively small, so keeping it nice and tidy is like shooting fish in a barrel.

 - I’ve been playing guitar for years, so playing simple chords on it is a piece of cake.

 - Whenever these rechargeable batteries run out of energy, it’s a walk in the park to charge them back up again.